Skip to main content

 What should I bring to my visit?

 Please bring your photo ID, insurance card if applicable, and a list of current medications.
-If you've had previous BV treatments, information about what was prescribed can be helpful for your provider.
+If you've had previous BV treatments, information about what was used previously can be helpful for your provider.

 Medical Disclaimer